squatto/alfred-imessage-2fa/README.md

 ## Compatibility

-This was developed for Alfred 4, but it should work with Alfred 3 as well.
+This workflow was developed for use with Alfred 4.